Festive Logistics: Getting Prepared for Christmas and New Year

 - Possible broken bones

 No appointment is needed; you can turn up and wait to be treated.
-It is open 8 am to 10 pm every day of the year, including Bank Holidays.
+It is open from 8 am to 10 pm every day of the year, including Bank Holidays.

 Local community Pharmacists are also available to offer you advice and treatment for a series of minor ailments such as migraines, teething, allergies, and fevers.

-There is also the UTI service, where participating pharmacies can treat uncomplicated urinary tract infections without you needing to see a GP first.
+There is also the UTI service, where participating pharmacies can treat uncomplicated urinary tract infections without needing to see a GP first.
 Find the nearest Pharmacy offering the UTI service here.

 Over the next week, we will be sharing some general tips for staying healthy this winter, as well as some ideas and resources from our Primary Care Network team about how to look after yourselves and others over Christmas and New Year.